Custom of Paris: Dower and jointure

-Parental consent and lack thereof in New France
+Abandonment of parental consent in New France

 The nature of the socio-economic environment in rural Quebec was conducive to marriage.
 In contrast to France, the social pressures for marriages into affluent and prestigious households was not as pronounced in the new colony, which allowed for greater leniency in gaining parental consent.
 Sailors and soldiers from France required the approval of their superiors to marry in the colony.
 Parental consent as required under the Custom became problematic when parents were unwilling to consent to young marriages.

 The imbalance of the sexes in the new colony led to a great number of marriages between youths, which was especially pronounced in the early years of settlement: the average age for girls was 12, boys 14.
 Furthermore, the vast availability of land acted as an incentive for marriage.
-Local administrators facilitated young marriages despite the lack of parental consent and the reprimand of the central government and the local Sovereign Council.
+Local administrators facilitated young marriages despite the lack of parental consent and reprimands from the central government and the local Sovereign Council.
 The Sovereign Council would punish clandestine marriages by either exiling the married couple to Île Royale or annulling the marriage.

 Marriage contracts, while not required under the Custom, were a form of protecting economic interests and a form of security in the New World.
 Contracts of marriage community (communauté de biens) were significant as they contained important safeguards for widowed men and women as well as their children and orphans.

 Legal separations were uncommon in 18th-century rural Quebec.
 Typically, couples desiring to separate would circumvent the legal process and have a notary draw up a contract to dissolve the marriage community by dividing their movable and immovable assets.
 It was difficult for women to obtain legal separation; if separation was obtained, women lacked full freedom, as they could not mortgage or alienate their fixed assets without the approval of the justice or their estranged husbands.

 Upon the death of a spouse, remarriage was common and frequently occurred without great delay, which created additional complications for inheritance and property principles under the Custom.